Samuel D. McGlone

 His last years were split between Minnesota and Venice, Florida where enjoyed hanging out with his friends of whom he called ‘his posse.’
 He ended each day drinking wine and watching sun sets on the beach.

 Sam is survived by his three beloved children: Michael of Woodbury, MN (wife Brooke, children Lauren, Samuel, and Thomas.
 Molly Ellen McGlone Roetto of Denver (husband Lewis, children Owen, Noah, Gabriel.
-Michael McGlone of Denver, CO and Mary Ellen McGlone of Bloomington MN, mother to his children.
+Michelle McGlone of Denver, CO and Mary Ellen McGlone of Bloomington MN, mother to his children.

 The good soldier was interned at the military cemetery at Ft.
 Snelling on May 9, 2019.
 The internment included a fly over by Army Blackhawk helicopters.
 With a unique touch, the family had Sam’s well-worn flight bag interned with his remains.